dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 {% endsnapshot %}
 ```

-What would happen then is dbt treated snapshots like tables (issuing `create or replace table ...` statements) **silently** instead of actually snapshotting data (SCD2 via `insert` / `merge` statements).
-When upgrading to dbt versions 1.4 and above, dbt now raises a Parsing Error (instead of silently treating snapshots like tables) that reads:
+dbt is treating snapshots like tables (issuing `create or replace table ...` statements) **silently** instead of actually snapshotting data (SCD2 via `insert` / `merge` statements).
+When upgrading to dbt versions 1.4 and higher, dbt now raises a Parsing Error (instead of silently treating snapshots like tables) that reads:

 ```
 A snapshot must have a materialized value of 'snapshot'